Sunny with a High Near 71

 Today

 Sunny, with a high near 71.
-Light and variable wind becoming south southwest 9 to 14 mph in the afternoon.
-Winds could gust as high as 22 mph.
+Light and variable wind becoming west 5 to 10 mph in the afternoon.

 Tonight

+Sunny, with a high near 69.
+Breezy, with a west wind 8 to 13 mph increasing to 18 to 23 mph in the afternoon.
+Winds could gust as high as 34 mph.

+Mostly clear, with a low around 40.
+Breezy, with a west wind 16 to 21 mph decreasing to 9 to 14 mph after midnight.
+Winds could gust as high as 29 mph.

-Clear, with a low around 48.
-Breezy, with a south wind 7 to 15 mph, with gusts as high as 22 mph.
+Sunny, with a high near 69.
+Breezy, with a west wind 9 to 15 mph, with gusts as high as 24 mph.

+Mostly clear, with a low around 40.
+West wind 6 to 14 mph, with gusts as high as 23 mph.

 Thursday

-Sunny, with a high near 72.
-Windy, with a south wind 8 to 13 mph increasing to 20 to 25 mph in the afternoon.
-Winds could gust as high as 38 mph.
+Sunny, with a high near 71.
+Windy, with a west wind 7 to 12 mph increasing to 20 to 25 mph in the afternoon.
+Winds could gust as high as 43 mph.

 Thursday Night